-The Authority is not required to raise council tax to fund depreciation, revaluation or impairment losses or amortisation.
-It is however required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement.
+The Authority is however required to make an annual contribution, from revenue, towards the reduction in its overall capital borrowing requirement (capital financing requirement).
 This contribution is known as the Minimum Revenue Provision (MRP) and is calculated on a prudent basis in accordance with statutory guidance.

-Depreciation, amortisation and revaluation and impairment losses are therefore replaced by the MRP in the General Fund Balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.
+The Minimum Revenue Provision does not appear in the Comprehensive Income and Expenditure Statement but is instead charged to the General Fund by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement.